EFGS started in 2009 thanks to the FLAM grant from the French government.

 The FLAM program helps maintain and reinforce French as a mother tongue and present various aspects of the French culture, with after-school activities.

 More information on the program can be found at http://www.associations-flam.fr/

-A conference on all the Associations FLAM was held in May 2015 in Washington DC.
+A conference on all the Associations FLAM was held in May 2017 in Washington DC where the premises of a US FLAM Federation was discussed.
 For more information, click here.